Merkel wins Spanish aid vote with big majority

 CATASTROPHIC DAMAGE

 "That also means however that it cannot go on like this.
-There will be no direct path from the Spanish aid to permanent recapitalisation of banks, at least not with us," he said.
+There will be no direct path from the Spanish aid to permanent recapitalization of banks, at least not with us," he said.

 Some lawmakers are concerned that Spanish banks, not the Spanish state, would be liable for the funds once it is transferred to the ESM from the current temporary bailout fund, increasing risks for German and other euro zone taxpayers.